 Money orders or cashier’s checks seem like a good choice, and for a good number of property owners, they are.
 Money order or cashier’s check facilitates the quick transfer of the rent payment into your account since they are cash-equivalents and are treated just like cash.
 But unlike cash, they leave a paper trail that can be used if there are any disputes.
 The paper trail would help resolve matters quickly.
 Generally speaking, they do not bounce like personal checks.
 They can also be delivered to you through banks, post offices, and convenience stores.
 A drawback to sending a money order or cashier’s check is that your tenant would be required to go to one of these locations.
 They might not like the added inconvenience.
 When purchasing either of these options, the tenant must pay in cash.
 Then there is the added cost since most times they are asked to pay a fee.
 You add all these things on top of the trip to the bank, then you’ve got an option that is really a bit of a hassle for them.

-With the advancement of technology, are fast becoming the new normal for rental payments.
+With the advancement of technology, online and mobile payment methods are fast becoming the new normal for rental payments.
 Paying online grants the convenience that tenants want and may encourage more timely rent payment.
 But tenants are suspicious if they have to use personal banking information on a website.
 They are really concerned about the security of their personal information.
 But you can ease their fears a bit by using a secure online payment method.
 The drawback is that they usually charge fees.
 Venmo and Zelle, online payment options that don’t charge expensive fees and don’t require banking information, are quite popular among landlords and property owners nowadays.

 Have you ever thought about employing an Owasso property manager?
 A property manager can collect rent from your tenants for you and allow you to concentrate on growing your business.
 At Real Property Management Tulsa, we take collecting rent seriously.
 We do it in a systematic and timely way.
 As a national franchise, we have the ability to offer tenants a variety of convenient ways to pay rent.
 We can even set up an incentive program to encourage them to pay on time.
 Our collection process is tough but fair.
 This means we treat tenants with the respect they deserve.
 If you want to know more about what we can do to serve you, don’t hesitate to contact us online or call us at 918-532-7020.